by Jenn Lukens

 To LaRochelle, the four-year process of rolling out WPV interventions to create a culture of safety for this nurse and other staff was worth it: “They feel we listened.
 They feel we did something, and they feel safer being at their jobs.”

-- Culture of Safety, Hospital Improvement Innovation Network (HIIN)
+- Culture of Safety, Hospital Improvement Innovation Network (HIIN) (no longer available online)

 - Preventing Workplace Violence in Healthcare, Occupational Safety and Health Administration (OSHA)